 *Projects covered under a UDC Permit must follow a construction site erosion control as part of their UDC permit.
 County construction site erosion control permits are not required of these projects

-Construction Site Erosion Control Permit Aplication – PDF
+Erosion Control Permit Application

 Copy LinkCounty Plat Books